-EPIC (MOS 1, MOS 2, and pn) instruments, as they can access both the Fe-L and the Fe-K line complexes of the X-ray spectral window.
-We use the Fe measurements from Mernier et al. (2018b), which are derived within $0.1R{500}$ and obtained from fitting X-ray spectra using the up-to-date version of the spectral code used to model the ICM emission, namely SPEXACT5.
-A major update has been recently released (i.e., from SPEXACT v2 to SPEXACT v3, de Plaa et al. 2017) and, compared to the previous observational results, SPEXACT v3 revises the Fe abundance in groups significantly higher and makes them on average consistent with that in clusters.
-In order to minimise the impact of the Fe-bias, all the spectra were fitted with three single-temperature components that mimic a Gaussian temperature distribution.
+(i) The CHEERS sample includes 43 nearby (z < 0.1) cool core clusters, groups, and massive ellipticals observed by XMM-Newton.
+The iron abundance is constrained by the XMM-Newton EPIC (MOS 1, MOS 2, and pn) instruments, as they can access both the Fe-L and the Fe-K line complexes of the X-ray spectral window.
+We use the Fe measurements from Mernier et al. (2018b), which are derived within $0.1R{500}$ and obtained from fitting X-ray spectra using the up-to-date version of the spectral code used to model the ICM emission, namely SPEXACT.5 A major update has been recently released (i.e. from SPEXACT v2 to SPEXACT v3, de Plaa et al. 2017) and, compared to the previous observational results, SPEXACT v3 revises the Fe abundance in groups significantly higher and makes them on average consistent with that in clusters.
+In order to minimize, the impact of the Fe bias, all the spectra were fitted with three single-temperature components that mimic a Gaussian temperature distribution.
 The complete details and discussion on the data analysis methods and the effects of the latest spectral model improvements are presented in Mernier et al. (2018b).

-• The sample by Mantz et al. (2017) is the largest cluster sample available up-to-date.
+(ii) The sample by Mantz et al. (2017) is the largest cluster sample available up-to-date.
 It consists of 245 massive systems (T > 5 keV) selected from X-ray and Sunyaev-Zel'dovich effect surveys, with X-ray observations obtained from Chandra.
 The sample encompasses a broad redshift range: 0 < z < 1.2.
-Metallicity analysis is performed for three radial ranges: $[0 - 0.1]R{500}$, $[0.1 - 0.5]R{500}$, and $[0.5 - 1]R{500}$.
-The spectrum extracted in each annular bin is fitted using XSPEC assuming a single-temperature component APEC model (ATOMDB version 2.0.2).
+Metallicity analysis is performed for three radial ranges: $[0-0.1]R{500}$, $[0.1-0.5]R{500}$, and $[0.5-1]R{500}$.
+The spectrum extracted in each annular bin is fitted using XSPEC, assuming a single-temperature component APEC model (ATOMDB version 2.0.2).

-3.2 The $Z{\rm Fe} - T$ relation for groups and clusters
+3.2 The Z{Fe} -T relation for groups and clusters

-In Fig. 2 we show the $Z{\rm Fe} - T$ relation measured within $0.1R{500}$ for our simulated samples in comparison to the CHEERS dataset.
+In Fig. 2, we show the $Z{Fe}-T$ relation measured within $0.1R{500}$ for our simulated samples in comparison to the CHEERS data set.
 Since the observational sample includes only nearby objects, we consider only z = 0 simulated clusters.
 In addition, to be consistent with the data, we select simulated systems that have temperature greater than 0.7 keV at z = 0.
-For the sake of clarity, we show the individual data points for the AGN (black asterisks) and CHEERS (red circles) samples, while for the CSF sample we present only the median $Z{\rm Fe} - T$ relation and the associated 68.3% confidence region (blue dashed line and shaded area).
+For the sake of clarity, we show the individual data points for the AGN (black asterisks) and CHEERS (red circles) samples, while for the CSF sample we present only the median $Z{Fe}-T$ relation and the associated 68.3 per cent confidence region (blue dashed line and shaded area).

-To characterise the correlation between $Z{\rm Fe}$ and T, we compute the Spearman's rank correlation coefficients (r_s) for simulated and observed samples.
+To characterize the correlation between Z{Fe} and T, we compute the Spearman's rank correlation coefficients (r_s) for simulated and observed samples.
 Additionally, we also quantify the dependence of iron abundance on temperature by fitting the simulated and the observed data with the following formula:

-$$Z{\rm Fe} = Z{0T} \left(\frac{T}{1.7 \,\mathrm{keV}}\right)^{\beta_T},\tag{4}$$ which is characterised by two parameters: the normalisation Z{0T} and the slope β_T .
+$$Z{\rm Fe} = Z{0T} \left(\frac{T}{1.7 \,\rm keV}\right)^{\beta_T},\tag{4}$$ which is characterized by two parameters: the normalization Z{0T} and the slope β_T .
 We choose the pivot point for the temperature equal to 1.7 keV, which is close to the mean values of the simulated and observed sample temperatures.
-The $Z{\rm Fe} - T$ in the CSF run cannot be simply described by a single power law (see the discussion in the next paragraph), therefore we fit Eq.
-(4) separately to high-temperature (T > 1.7 keV) and low-temperature (T < 1.7 keV) subsamples.
-The correlation coefficients r_s and the best-fitting parameters of Eq.
-(4) are reported in Table 1.
+The $Z{\text{Fe}}-T$ in the CSF run cannot be simply described by a single power law (see the discussion in the next paragraph); therefore, we fit equation (4) separately to high-temperature (T > 1.7 keV) and low-temperature (T < 1.7 keV) subsamples.
+The correlation coefficients r_s and the bestfitting parameters of equation (4) are reported in Table 1.